North Kenton

 North Kenton is a suburban housing estate in the City of Newcastle upon Tyne, in Tyne and Wear, England, located north west of the city centre and to the east of Kingston Park.

-North Kenton is a well known area of Newcastle, it is known to have a strong a community spirit.
-Once a month the local tenants and residents group known as North Kenton Tenants and Residents Association, the group work all year round to create community events for the whole community.
+North Kenton is a well known area in Newcastle, known to have a strong community spirit.
+Once a month, the local tenants and residents group known as North Kenton Tenants and Residents Association, work all year round to create events for the whole community.
 In August every year they plan the annual Family Fun Day with help funding from local business and Newcastle City Council.